Consensus

 Overview

 Blockchain is a distributed accounting system.
 There can be thousands of nodes in a blockchain system, each independently storing the same ledger.
 If new transaction data is to be written into the ledger, approvals from these nodes are needed.
 Achieving this goal in an untrusted distributed environment is a complicated systematic quest.
-The blockchain system operates normally means each node in the blockchain can always keep the same ledger, provided that most nodes in the system are honest and reliable.
+The blockchain system operates normally meaning each node in the blockchain can always keep the same ledger, provided that most nodes in the system are honest and reliable.
 In order to ensure that honest and reliable nodes can jointly supervise the transaction data written into the ledgers, each blockchain system needs to build its consensus, which is equivalent to the constitution of the blockchain.
 As long as the vast majority of nodes comply with the consensus requirements, it can guarantee that the results will undoubtedly be credible, even in an untrusted distributed environment.
 Therefore, the consensus is an agreement that honest nodes achieve to maintain the stability of the blockchain.

 Block Producing Process